awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + To add outbound rules to VPC security groups, users must be granted permission to use the `ec2:AuthorizeSecurityGroupEgress` API action\.
 To modify or delete existing rules, users must be granted permission to use the relevant `ec2:RevokeSecurityGroup*` API action\.
 + `ec2:CreateTags`: To tag the resources that are created by `RunInstances`\.
 For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.
 If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch wizard, the launch fails\.
 **Important**
-Be careful about granting users permission to use the `ec2:CreateTags` action\.
-This limits your ability to use the `ec2:ResourceTag` condition key to restrict the use of other resources; users can change a resource's tag in order to bypass those restrictions\.
+Be careful about granting users permission to use the `ec2:CreateTags` action, because doing so limits your ability to use the `ec2:ResourceTag` condition key to restrict their use of other resources\.
+If you grant users permission to use the `ec2:CreateTags` action, they can change a resource's tag in order to bypass those restrictions\.
+For more information, see [Controlling access using EC2 resource tags](control-access-with-tags.md)\.
++ To use Systems Manager parameters when selecting an AMI, you must add `ssm:DescribeParameters` and `ssm:GetParameters` to your policy\. `ssm:DescribeParameters` grants your IAM users the permission to view and select Systems Manager parameters\. `ssm:GetParameters` grants your IAM users the permission to get the values of the Systems Manager parameters\.
+You can also restrict access to specific Systems Manager parameters\.
+For more information, see **Restrict access to specific Systems Manager parameters** later in this section\.

 Currently, the Amazon EC2 `Describe*` API actions do not support resource\-level permissions, so you cannot restrict which individual resources users can view in the launch wizard\.
 However, you can apply resource\-level permissions on the `ec2:RunInstances` API action to restrict which resources users can use to launch an instance\.
 The launch fails if users select options that they are not authorized to use\.

-**Restrict access to specific instance type, subnet, and Region**
+**Restrict access to a specific instance type, subnet, and Region**

 The following policy allows users to launch `t2.micro` instances using AMIs owned by Amazon, and only into a specific subnet \(`subnet-1a2b3c4d`\)\.
 Users can only launch in the sa\-east\-1 Region\.
 If users select a different Region, or select a different instance type, AMI, or subnet in the launch wizard, the launch fails\.